AriRue/CodeSlingerComic1/README.md

 - Test code to find any inconsistencies.

 # Techical Walkthrough
- Transitioning from command line interface to swiftui took some adjusting of how we viewed our project, and how we approached our workflow.
-We decided to tell the story using a comicbook style to capitalize on how engaging the graphics and visuals were.
+In order to transition from command line interface to swiftui, we had to figure out how to tell our story again and communicate it through code in a completely different way.
+We decided to tell the story using a style similar to a comicbook to capitalize on how engaging the graphics and visuals were.

  <table>
  <tr>